bnjmnrsh/Toast/readme.md

 ### `Toast.destroy()` --> Toast object

-Removes a toast notification from the DOM by targing the id found on the toast's `data-toast-id` attribute.
+Removes a toast notification from the DOM by targeting the id found on the toast's `data-toast-id` attribute.

 ```javascript
   Toast.destroy(